fanpu/blog/courses.md

 - [15-122 Principles of Imperative Computation](https://www.cs.cmu.edu/~15122/)

   I was quite bored during lecture as I already knew most of the content due to my competitive programming background.
+The assignments were still pretty cool though.

 - 21-120 Differential and Integral Calculus